Elevator: Industrial era

 In 1871, when hydraulic power was a well established technology, Edward B. Ellington founded Wharves and Warehouses Steam Power and Hydraulic Pressure Company, which became the London Hydraulic Power Company in 1883.
 It constructed a network of high-pressure mains on both sides of the Thames which ultimately extended 184 miles and powered some 8,000 machines, predominantly elevators and cranes.

 Schuyler Wheeler patented his electric elevator design in 1883.

 In 1884, American inventor D. Humphreys of Norfolk, Virginia, patented an elevator with automatic doors that closed off the elevator shaft when the car was not being entered or exited.
 In 1887, American inventor Alexander Miles of Duluth, Minnesota, patented an elevator with automatic doors that closed off the elevator shaft when the car was not being entered or exited.

 In 1891, American inventors Joseph Kelly and William L. Woods co-patented a novel way to guard elevator shafts against accident, by way of hatches that would automatically open and close as the car passed through them.

 The first elevator in India was installed at the Government House in Calcutta by Otis in 1892.

 By 1900, completely automated elevators were available, but passengers were reluctant to use them.
+Throughout the 1920s, “automatic elevators” were regularly being installed in even average residential or mixed use buildings.

 Their adoption was aided by a 1945 elevator operator strike in New York City, and the addition of an emergency stop button, emergency telephone, and a soothing explanatory automated voice.
+Also around this time saw the installation of radios and later Muzak piped music to fill background voids.